The Gross-Zagier-Zhang formula over function fields: Introduction

+For an elliptic curve $A$ defined over a global field $F$, there are two associated objects of fundamental importance.
+First, its set of rational points $ A(F)$, which form a finitely generated abelian group.
+Second, its $L$-function $L(s,A)$.
+The conjecture of Birch and Swinnerton-Dyer asserts that

+Then it is natural to ask the following question: if $ \ord _{s=1}L(s,A)=1 $, how to find a non-torsion point?

-In \cite{GZ}, Gross and Zagier established a formula which relates \Neron-Tate heights of Heegner points on elliptic curves and central derivatives of Rankin $L$-series associated to modular forms.
-Over global function fields of odd characteristics, an analog of the formula in \cite{GZ} was established by R\"{u}ck and Tipp \cite{RT}.
-Since then, there has been no generalization of this analog, despite the generalization of the original Gross and Zagier formula by S. Zhang \cite{Zha1} \cite{Zha01} and Yuan-Zhang-Zhang \cite{YZZ}.
-In this paper, over global function fields of arbitrary characteristics, we fully generalize this analog in the format of \cite{YZZ}.
-In particular, we allow arbitrary ``weight" at ``infinity", which is a new feature of our formula.
+In the case that $F=\BQ$, Gross and Zagier \cite{GZ} established a formula which relates the \Neron-Tate height of a Heegner point on $A$ associated to an imaginary quadratic field $E$, and the derivative $L'(1,A_E)$.
+In particular, if $\ord _{s=1}L(1,A_E)=1$, then the Heegner point is non-torsion.
+Over global function fields of odd characteristics, an analog of the Gross-Zagier formula was established by R\"{u}ck and Tipp \cite{RT}.